-- 1. Federal Work Study Program (FWS).
+1.Federal Work Study Program (FWS).
 Provides part-time employment on campus.
-Half-time enrollment credits) is required.
-Provides on-campus employment during academic year and vacation periods.
-Student awards are based on financial need and they may earn only up to ceiling amount as The following programs provide opportunities for on-campus employment to qualified students: - 1.Federal Work Study Program (FWS).
-Provides part-time employment on campus.
 Half-time enrollment (6 or more credits) is required.
 Provides on-campus employment during academic year and vacation periods.
-Student awards are based on financial need and they may earn only up to ceiling amount as established by the financial aid office - 2.Student Employment.
+Student awards are based on financial need and they may earn only up to ceiling amount as established by the financial aid office

+2.Student Employment.
 Provides on campus employment during academic year and vacation periods.
 Half-time enrollment (6 or more credits) is required.
 For additional information, contact the personnel office at 734-9573 or www.hawaii.edu/sece/